simgrid/simgrid/docs/source/app_s4u.rst

          #include <simgrid/s4u/Mailbox.hpp>

-      Note that there is no MailboxPtr type, and that you cannot use the RAII idiom on mailboxes because they are internal objects to the simulation engine.
+      Note that there is no MailboxPtr type and that you cannot use the RAII idiom on mailboxes because they are internal objects to the simulation engine.
 Once created, there is no way to destroy a mailbox before the end of the simulation.